thunderbird89/esf/stories/story-knock-knock.md

 Another proximity alarm shrieked.
 The bombers were lining up for a second attack run.

 > "Helm, set course for Jovian Shipyards.
-Maximum velocity. *Sentinel*, this is *Vanguard*—we're withdrawing for emergency repairs.
+Maximum velocity. *Sentinel*, this is *Vanguard* - we're withdrawing for emergency repairs.
 Recommend you do the same."

 There was a pause, then *Sentinel*'s captain responded.